jonnyabrams/readit/README.md

 They can also leave comments on posts as well as give upvotes and downvotes.

-With more time, I would have liked to put the nav bar's home icon drop down, search bar and menu icon to use.
+With more time, I would have liked to put the nav bar's home dropdown, search bar and menu icon to use.
 As things are, they're just there to replicate Reddit's UI.

 ## Video Demo